Doc status: Latest (rolling). See Versions.

 - join group via invite

-- trigger incident (only for groups they are an active member of)
+- trigger incident (only for groups they are an active member of, with active license)

 Server-side checks are mandatory for all privileged actions.